 “The VHA is the largest integrated health care system in the United States and provides health care to over 1,200 separate facilities, including 170 VA medical centers as well as over 1,000 outpatient sites,” VHA Director of Supply Chain Systems Amy Mersereau-Cooper outlined at an industry event Tuesday.

-Prior to the outbreak of COVID-19 within the U.S., the VA relied on a more localized model for providers to manage the stocking and distribution of medical supplies.
-Although that's feasible under normal operation, VA executives quickly realized this model would not be sustainable during the current public health crisis.
+Prior to the outbreak of COVID-19 within the U.S., the VA — being a geographically distributed integrated health care system — relied on a more localized model for providers to manage the stocking and distribution of medical supplies.
+Although that's feasible under normal operation, VA executives pivoted this model during the current public health crisis to sustain operations in cities and regions experiencing high demand of personal protective equipment, a VA spokesperson said in an emailed response.

 “We knew that in order to come out in a better posture, we had to bring the management of the supply chain up to an enterprise level," Mersereau-Cooper said.
 "That meant we had to stand up an enterprise distribution center, enterprise supply chain, and things that we normally don’t do at an enterprise level since the sites usually manage these on their own."